KrrishKhera/health-hackathon-RIFT/README.md

    - 🟢 **Safe** — standard dosing recommended
    - 🟡 **Adjust Dosage** — dose modification required
    - 🔴 **Toxic / Ineffective** — avoid or switch to alternative
-6. Expand each section to read the full LLM-generated clinical explanation
+6. Expand each section to read the structured clinical explanation
 7. Download or copy the structured JSON output

 ---